ofi5/Portfolio_NEOGCAMP/README.md

 ![palindrome](https://user-images.githubusercontent.com/86188587/196307734-1db31c8f-1688-48e2-a260-22ee59b8eba3.jpg)

-2 CLI BASED QUIZES ARE ALSO PRSENTS WHEN YOU ENTER THE PORTFOLIO TO KNOW MORE ABOUT ME.
+2 CLI BASED QUIZES ARE ALSO PRESENT WHEN YOU ENTER THE PORTFOLIO TO KNOW MORE ABOUT ME.